ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 $[?length(@.authors) >= 5]
 ~~~

-Its only argument is an optional value (possibly taken from a singular path as
+Its only argument is a value (possibly taken from a singular path as
 in the example above).
-The result also is an optional value, an unsigned
+The result also is a value: an unsigned
-integer.
+integer or `Nothing`.

 * If the argument value is a string, the result is the number of
   Unicode scalar values in the string.